pauloamgomes/contentful-better-slugs/README.md

+:warning:
+This UI Extension is deprecated and superseded by https://github.com/pauloamgomes/contentful-better-slugs-app

 # Contentful Better Slugs

 The Better Slugs is a simple UI extension for Contentful CMS that provides a more enhanced way to deal with slug fields.